Build a Homelab server using an old laptop

 systemctl enable lightdm

-This way, you can normally enter xfce after each boot, and with chromium installed, you can manage PVE locally via localhost:8006.
+This way, after each boot, you can normally enter xfce.
+Chromium is also installed, allowing PVE to be managed locally via localhost:8006.

-Laptops default to sleeping when the lid is closed, so it needs to be set to not sleep; otherwise, it will be unusable once the lid is closed.
+Laptops typically go to sleep when the lid is closed, so it needs to be set not to sleep, otherwise, it will become unusable when the lid is closed.

 Edit /etc/systemd/logind.conf, change the following three lines to ignore, and uncomment them.